 The projects are in “far flung areas” says Rahim Diyar (pictured above left), the managing director of Hydrolink.

-Rahim is only 23-years-old, and armed with an MBA has enlisted his engineering brother Fazli Rabbi to help realize the dream of creating sustainable power for Pakistan, from within.
+Rahim is only 23-years-old, and armed with an MBA has enlisted his engineering brother Fazli Rabbi to help realize the dream of creating sustainable power for Pakistan, from within the country.
 A third brother Fazli Khaliq is the CEO.

 Transforming the lives of women